MrAlexLau/MrAlexLau.github.io/source/examples/vim/index.markdown

 ### Delete Shortcuts
 From vimtutor:

+`daw` - "delete at word" - deletes the current word regardless of the cursor position

 `dw` - delete until the start of the next word

 `de` - delete until the end of the current word